laconichy/multielement-dialogs/README.md

 # multielement-dialogs
-Direct to use, multiple, smooth, can be applied to Kotlin &amp; Android Under continuous development...
+Direct to use, multiple, smooth, can be applied to Kotlin &amp; Android.
+Under continuous development...